princepriyank/StreetViewHome/README.md

 This project is as an application for **NITP Web Team**.

 Here, I have made a 360 degree image tour of my house terrace.
-This projects is for demo purpose to show that in a large scale this technique can be used for making full tour of real-estate properties, institution, monumnets, etc. Since, we are still in the state of pandemic it was necessary to work towards creating virtual reality experinece for web.
+This projects is for demo purpose to show that in a large scale this technique can be used for making full tour of real-estate properties, institution, monuments, etc. Since, we are still in the state of pandemic it was necessary to work towards creating virtual reality experinece for web.

 For this i have used panellum-react library for rendering of images as 360 degree panaroma.
 ## Click below to watch it in action on youtube.